quat1024/incorporeal-3/README.md

 (Old dragon yells at corporea spark.)

+Currently this is little more than a hellish Gradle dreamscape.
+No content.

 # Build information

 Ok so, this is by far the most cursed buildscript i've had the pleasure of messing with.